dawnkelly09/mkdocs-fizz/fizz-docs/get-started/quickstart.md

 - Cancel jobs when needed
 - View supported models

-The kluster.ai Batch API is designed to efficiently and reliably handle your large-scale LLM workloads.
+The fizz.ai Batch API is designed to efficiently and reliably handle your large-scale LLM workloads.
 Do you have questions or suggestions?
-The [support](mailto:support@kluster.ai){target=\_blank} team would love to hear from you.
+The [support](mailto:support@fizz.ai){target=\_blank} team would love to hear from you.